How to Become a B.C. Conservation Officer

 - Obtain Workplace Hazardous Materials Information System (WHMIS) Certification

-- Successful completion of the Physical Abilities Requirement Evaluation (P.A.R.E) to the recruit standard of 4:45 minutes
+- Successful completion of the Physical Abilities Requirement Evaluation (P.A.R.E.)
+(PDF) to the recruit standard of 4:45 minutes

 If a large number of applicants satisfy the position’s minimum requirements the applicants may expect to participate in additional screening assessments such as a written exam or other assignment that demonstrates the applicants’ knowledge skills and abilities related to the position of a Conservation Officer.

 Applicants who are invited to interview are given notice to prepare and make travel arrangements.
 Expenses are not covered unless the applicant is a current employee of the BC Public Service.

 At the interview stage applicants must provide proof of the following: